jumanah2004/Design-circuit-for-dog-legs-4-servo-motors-/README.md

 * Pin Connections: The code connects 4 servo motors to Arduino pins 3, 5, 6, and 9 (which are PWM-enabled pins).
 * Sweep Movement: Upon startup, all four motors perform a synchronized sweep movement back and forth between 0° and 180° for exactly 2 seconds.
 * Hold Position: Once the 2-second limit is reached, the active movement loop breaks, and all servo motors immediately transition to 90° and lock in that position.
-* Robotic Dog Application: This sequence is designed to simulate a quick "calibration" or synchronized leg movement, ending with the robotic dog standing in a stable, neutral position.